solarwinds/appoptics-apm-node/CONTRIBUTING.md

 In order to run the full test suite various databases are required so that instrumentation for the database drivers can be tested.
 The test environment is created by first executing the bash command `source env.sh bash` and then executing `docker-compose up -d`.
-This two steps will set environment variables and bring up docker containers that provide services (mostly databases) needed by the test suite.
+These two steps will set environment variables and bring up docker containers that provide services (mostly databases) needed by the test suite.

 With that in place, the full suite of tests can be run using `npm test`.
-Each test resides in a file name ending in `.test.js` so it is possible to run subsets of the tests by directly invoking mocha, e.g., `mocha test/custom.test.js`, `mocha test/*.test.js`, or `mocha test/probes/*.test.js`
+Each test resides in a file name ending in `.test.js` so it is possible to run subsets of the tests by directly invoking mocha, e.g., `mocha test/custom.test.js`, `mocha test/*.test.js`, or `mocha test/probes/*.test.js`.
+Note that `npm test` invokes a shell script because `mocha` loads all the tests once and some tests must be run independently.

-There is also a `main` container created that can be used as a clean-room environment for testing.
-So if we have put the `appoptics-apm-node` code in the `ao` directory (because it is short and concise) docker will create the container `ao_main_1` as a default name.
-To use that, presuming the `docker-compose up -d` command has already been executed:

-1. `docker exec -it ao_main_1 /bin/bash` - get a command prompt in the container
-2. `cd appoptics` - change to the appoptics directory
-3. `npm install` - to install the package and dependencies
-4. `source env.sh docker-java` - to setup the java-collector (beta note: the "docker" arg needs to be updated)
-5. `source env.sh add-bin` - to add the node_module executables to the path
-5. run tests using `npm test` or using mocha directory as shown above.
+The `test.sh` file shows what all the tests are.

 For testing, a mock reporter that listens on UDP port 7832 is used (hardcoded in `test/helper.js`).
 The mock reporter intercepts UDP messages and checks them for correctness.
 When you source `env.sh` it will set environment variables appropriately.
-It does require that `AO_TOKEN_STG` exists in your environment.
+It does require that `AO_TOKEN_STG` or `AO_TOKEN_PROD` is defined in your environment.
 That is the service key that is used for access.
-If using the java-collector or scribe-collector the key can be fake, like `f08da708-7f1c-4935-ae2e-122caf1ebe31`.
+If using the java-collector the key can be fake, like `f08da708-7f1c-4935-ae2e-122caf1ebe31`.
 If accessing a production or staging environment it must be a valid key.

 It is possible to use non-production versions of the `appoptics-bindings` package when developing.
-There are many different ways to do so ranging from npm's `link` command, manually copying files, and many options embedded in the npm `postinstall` script, `install-appoptics-bindings.js`.
-The primary documentation for this advanced feature is the code.
+There are different ways to do accomplish this ranging from npm's `link` command to manually copying files.

 ### Testing against all supported versions of the package